ruddra/ruddra1.github.io/source/_posts/2014-09-01-perodic-tasks-by-celery-3-dot-1-example.markdown

 Add respective credentials/configurations for sending mail, and then run this piece of code in command prompt:-

-`celery -A blackwidow.communication worker -B -l info`
+`celery -A app1 worker -B -l info`

 And that should do the trick, we will get mails after every 30 seconds.